YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <img src="./Images/318.png" />
 <img src="./Images/319.png" />

-# Day 5 -Final step for RTL2GDS using tritinRoute and openSTA
+# Day 5 - Final step for RTL2GDS using tritonRoute and openSTA

 ## Routing and design rule check (DRC)

 ### Introduction to Maze Routing-Lee’s algorithm

 <p>
 <img src="./Images/320.png" />
 For this Layout, we will be doing Routing and DRC analysis.